jadeforrest/blog/content/posts/2022-09-26--process-gates-of-hell/index.md

 Temporary process gates are something you use to get people to pay attention to things.
 Or you can use them so you can be made aware of exceptions that might show your process changes are inadequate.

 My favorite example of this is as a method for moving to services.
 If you have a long-term initiative to move your organization to services, it can be quite painful at first to use services.
-The most elegant way to handle a servicification initiative is to spin up a team completely focused on eliminating the obstacles to services.
+The most elegant way to handle a microservices initiative is to spin up a team completely focused on eliminating the obstacles to services.
 Their job is to always work on the thing that is most standing in the way of people using services in new projects.
 The process gate to add is to say that all teams that are planning work need to share any pain points that are preventing them from doing work as services rather than in the monolith.

 Note that in this example, the process gate is very lightweight.
 You’re making people think about these things, and share some information with the team that is working on services.
 But you’re not truly making a process gate, because they’re not being blocked by this team.
 So in a lot of ways, it’s not even a real process gate.